archway-network/archway/wasmd/README.md

 [![LoC](https://tokei.rs/b1/github/CosmWasm/wasmd)](https://github.com/CosmWasm/wasmd)
 <!-- [![GolangCI](https://golangci.com/badges/github.com/CosmWasm/wasmd.svg)](https://golangci.com/r/github.com/CosmWasm/wasmd) -->

-This repository hosts `Wasmd`, the first implementation of a cosmos zone with wasm smart contracts enabled.
+This repository hosts `Wasmd`, the first implementation of a cosmos archway with wasm smart contracts enabled.

 This code was forked from the `cosmos/gaia` repository as a basis and then we added `x/wasm` and cleaned up many gaia-specific files.
 However, the `wasmd` binary should function just like `gaiad` except for the